pythonanywhere/flask-tutorials/tutorial-2.md

         content = db.Column(db.String(4096))

-...so just add a new line after the definition of the `content` field like this, to say that we need a new column called "posted", which is a date/time object, with a default of "now":
+...so just add a new line after the definition of the `content` field like this, to say that we need a new column called "posted", which is a date/time object, with a default of "now" -- that is, the time the comment was created.

         posted = db.Column(db.DateTime, default=datetime.now)

-How that works is probably pretty obvious, but sharp-eyed readers might spot that although the `default` is being set to the method `utcnow` on the `datetime` class, there are no brackets after it to call that method.
-That's deliberate!
-By leaving out the brackets, we're saying that the default isn't the *result* of calling the `now` function -- it's the function itself.
-This is because all code that we put into a class like this is run at the time the program is started.
-So if instead we'd said

-        posted = db.Column(db.DateTime, default=datetime.now())

-...then every comment that was posted would have its `posted` timestamp set to the time the website was last reloaded, which would be when the code `datetime.now()` was run.
-By specifying the function instead, we tell Flask-SQLAlchemy that this is something that needs to be run each time a new `Comment` object is created.
-This is what we want.

-Right, we have our new field.
-Let's make the change to the database structure needed to support it.
+How that works is probably pretty obvious,  Let's make the change to the database structure needed to support it.
 Back in our bash console, once again run the command to generate a migration:

     flask db migrate